AJS-development/OgarUL-Plugin-Library/fmoneyclip---Ads-plugin/README.md

 name: the name of the ad
 type: either image or text or custom.
 data: url for the image or the text for the text ad, and the HTML for custom
-dimx: The width of the add (optional and only for imgs)
+dimx: The width of the ad (optional and only for imgs)
-dimy: the height of the add (optional and only for img)
+dimy: the height of the ad (optional and only for img)
-duration: Duration of the add to display
+duration: Duration of the add to display (in sec)
-link: url to directo to.
+link: url to redirect to.
 Optional
 ```

+Please note .json types are very strict.
+Dont ask us about .json, learn it on the web.
+### Command
+>ads [command]
+##### Commands
+1. reload - reloads ads
+2. power - turns on/off ads